Wallia

-Wallia, Walha or Vallia (Spanish: Walia, Portuguese Vália), (c.
+Wallia, Walha or Vallia (Gothic: 𐍅𐌰𐌻𐌾𐌰𐌽, Spanish: Walia, Portuguese Vália), (c.
 385 – 418) was king of the Visigoths from 415 to 418, earning a reputation as a great warrior and prudent ruler.
 He was elected to the throne after Athaulf and Sigeric were both assassinated in 415.
 One of Wallia's most notable achievements was negotiating a foedus (a kind of treaty or agreement) with the Roman emperor Honorius in 416.
 This agreement allowed the Visigoths to settle in Aquitania, a region in modern-day France, in exchange for military service to Rome.
 This settlement marked a significant step towards the eventual establishment of a Visigothic kingdom in the Iberian Peninsula.
 He was succeeded by Theodoric I.

 Biography

 Political intrigue preceded Wallia's ascension to power, for his Visigothic predecessor Athaulf—who married Galla Placidia in 414—was murdered by his followers who believed him to be a puppet to Roman interests.
-Athaulf's successor, Sigeric, ignored the Visigothic rights of procedure to military leadership and seemed to likewise acquiesce to the Romans; such perceptions among his people quickly led to his death in turn just seven-days after assuming power.
+Athaulf's successor, Sigeric, ignored the Visigothic rights of procedure to military leadership and seemed to likewise acquiesce to the Romans; such perceptions among his people quickly led to his death in turn just seven days after assuming power.
 Wallia was chosen to replace Sigeric in 415, since the Visigoths were convinced he would end any peace negotiations with Rome undertaken by his forerunners.
 At the time, the Goths' main antagonist was Constantius, the magister militum of emperor Honorius.